 The whole family can enjoy a dinosaur’s life-sized skeleton with a large vivarium.
 And that doesn’t even cover half of what this museum has on display.
 Head over to the archeological natural history department and travel back almost half a million years.
 There’s a whole collection of artifacts, making this museum a must-feature item on your things to do in Hanover.

 See Related: Best Day Trips from Dresden, Germany

 4. Leine Palace

 Be ready to walk or ride far and wide since Hanover has no shortage of sights to see.
-Another stop is the Leine palace in Altstadt, a walking distance from the city’s central part.
+Another stop is the Leine Palace in Altstadt (old town), a walking distance from anywhere in the city center.
 The impressive building is the state parliament building but traces its origins back to the 17th century.

 A visit to this place answers your queries on what to do in Hanover.
 The palace shared a name with the river it bordered and was the royal residence of Duke George von Calenberg.
 Its original style was re-modified in 1817 to give it a more neoclassical style.

 It’s worth noting that this wasn’t the first building on this site.
 Earlier on in 1300, there was the Franciscan friary belonging to the Catholic Church.
 In 1533, the church abandoned it due to the rising wave of the protestant reformation in the region.
 It changed hands and styles over the years until the 17th century.